Resonant forms at zero for dissipative Anosov flows: Introduction

 If \eqref{eq:coupled-vortex-intro} are satisfied, \cite[Theorem 5.1]{Mettler-Paternain-19} shows that $F$ is Anosov, and by \cite[Remark 5.3]{Mettler-Paternain-19} for any $A$ as above there is a unique metric in the conformal class $[g]$ that solves \eqref{eq:coupled-vortex-intro}.
 Hence, this class of flows is parametrised by the data $([g],A)$.
 Moreover, by \cite[Theorem 5.5]{Mettler-Paternain-19} $F$ preserves an absolutely continuous measure if and only if $A=0$, showing that when $A \neq 0$ we are in a genuinely dissipative scenario.

 The case $m=2$ is special and in some sense these flows occupy a distinguished place among dissipative Anosov flows, much in the same way as geodesic flows of hyperbolic surfaces are special among contact/volume preserving flows.
 The main reason they are special is that they have both weak bundles of class $C^\infty$, but the SRB measures are singular as long as $A\neq 0$ and hence they are not algebraic.
 Ghys introduced and studied this type of flows in \cite[Th\'eor\`eme B]{Ghys-92}.
 His construction produces a smooth orientable Anosov foliation $\phi_{[g_{1}],[g_{2}]}$ on the bundle of positive half-lines tangent to the surface $M$.
 Here, $g_{i}$ for $i=1,2$ are metrics of constant curvature $-1$ and $[g_{i}]$ are the corresponding points in Teichm\"uller space $\mathcal T(M)$.
 Any flow parametrising $\phi_{[g_{1}],[g_{2}]}$ has smooth weak stable foliation $C^{\infty}$-conjugate to the weak stable foliation of the constant curvature metric $g_{1}$ and smooth weak unstable foliation $C^{\infty}$-conjugate to the weak unstable foliation of the constant curvature metric $g_{2}$.
-Moreover, a volume form is being preserved if and only if $[g_{1}]=[g_{2}]$.
+Moreover, a volume form is preserved if and only if $[g_{1}]=[g_{2}]$.
 Ghys named these flows \emph{quasi-Fuchsian flows}, because his construction is analogous to the construction of quasi-Fuchsian groups obtained by coupling two Fuchsian groups.
 Theorem 4.6 in \cite{Ghys_93} ensures that for $m=2$, the flow of $F$ is $C^{\infty}$-orbit equivalent to a quasi-Fuchsian flow, so we shall call such an $F$ also a quasi-Fuchsian vector field.
-As we noted above these are parametrised by $T^*\mathcal T(M)$ but we do not know if they exhaust all possible $\phi_{[g_{1}],[g_{2}]}$ although this is likely to be the case.
+As we noted above these are parametrised by $T^*\mathcal T(M)$ and in forthcoming work \cite{CP_25} we will show that they exhaust all possible $\phi_{[g_{1}],[g_{2}]}$.
 Working with $F$ instead of $\phi_{[g_{1}],[g_{2}]}$ has many advantages for our purposes as it gives us access to the vertical Fourier analysis introduced by Guillemin-Kazhdan \cite{Guillemin-Kazhdan-80} which in turn will allow us to compute all resonant 1-forms at zero and the helicity of the SRB measures.
 As far as we are aware this is the first explicit helicity calculation in a dissipative context.

 \begin{theorem} Let $F$ be a quasi-Fuchsian vector field.
 Then $m_{1, 0} = b_1(M)$, $[\omega^{\pm}] = 0$, and the helicity is given by

 The function $a$ is the unique H\"older solution to the equation

 and $\e^+ (F)$ is the entropy production of the SRB measure which is given explicitly by